 Entering yourself or your business for an award can bring many benefits.
-While often overlooked, nominating yourself or your business for industry awards can make a huge positive impact for your brand.
+While often overlooked, nominating yourself or your business for industry awards can make a huge positive impact on your brand.

 Taking a closer look at those who have taken advantage of winning or being shortlisted for an industry award, you can clearly see the benefits that gaining national recognition has on personal performance.
 Many people and businesses can be transformed by a new level of confidence and some often launch on a new trajectory, with new opportunities.
 Whether you’re just starting out or more established, you can benefit from entering for an award.